sndrtj/wisestork/README.md

 It is recommended you use a virtualenv.

-To install wiseguy, create a virtualenv, install the python requirements using `pip install -r requirements.txt` and then run `python setup.py develop`
+To install wisestork, create a virtualenv, install the python requirements using `pip install -r requirements.txt` and then run `python setup.py develop`

 ## Input

-Wiseguy takes BAM files as input.
+Wisestork takes BAM files as input.
 These BAM files _must_ be indexed.

 Additionally, you must provide a reference Fasta file, which should likewise be indexed with `samtools faidx <fasta>`.